12 Years a Slave (film): Plot

 Epps is abusive and sadistic to his slaves.
-Northup meets Patsey, a favored slave and Epps' top cotton picker.
+Northup meets Patsey, a favored slave and Epps's top cotton picker.
 Epps regularly rapes Patsey, and his jealous wife abuses her.
-Cotton worms destroy Epps' crops, so he leases his slaves to neighbor Judge Turner's plantation for the season.
+Cotton worms destroy Epps's crops, so he leases his slaves to neighbor Judge Turner's plantation for the season.
 Turner favors Northup and allows him to fiddle at a celebration and keep his earnings.
 Northup returns to Epps and pays white field hand and former overseer Armsby to mail a letter to his friends in New York.
 Armsby takes the money but betrays him.
 Epps questions and threatens Northup, who convinces him that Armsby is lying.
 Northup burns the letter.
 Patsey is caught by Epps going to a neighboring plantation to acquire soap, as Mrs. Epps will not let her have any.
-Epps orders Northup to whip Patsey, which he reluctantly does, but Epps demands he strike her harder, eventually taking the whip and beating Patsey nearly to death.
+Epps orders Northup to whip Patsey, which he reluctantly does.
+Epps demands he strike her harder, eventually taking the whip and beating Patsey nearly to death.
 Enraged over his actions, Northup destroys his violin.

 He begins constructing a gazebo with Canadian laborer Samuel Bass.
 Bass, citing his Christian faith, strongly opposes slavery and castigates Epps.
 Northup reveals his kidnapping to Bass and asks for his help in sending a letter.
 The local sheriff arrives, and Northup recognizes his companion as Mr. Parker, a shopkeeper he knew in New York.
 As they embrace, Epps tries to prevent Northup from leaving, but is rebuffed.
 Northup bids farewell to Patsey and rides off to his freedom.

 Northup returns home to reunite with his wife and children.
 His daughter, who is now married, introduces his grandson and namesake, Solomon Northup Staunton.
-He apologizes for his long absence while his family comforts him.
+He apologises for his appearance, having had "a difficult time", and weeps as his family comforts him.